Canon R6 vs Leica S3

 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the Canon R6 and the S3 are recent models that are part of the current product line-up.
-The S3 replaced the earlier Leica S Typ 007, while the Canon R6 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Both the R6 and the S3 are recent models that are part of the current product line-up.
+The S3 replaced the earlier Leica S Typ 007, while the R6 does not have a direct predecessor.
+Further information on the features and operation of the R6 and S3 can be found, respectively, in the Canon R6 Manual (free pdf) or the online Leica S3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon R6 or the Leica S3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.